Azel4231/clojure-quotes/generated.md

 [https://youtu.be/bxLnpgnDApg?t=1877](https://youtu.be/bxLnpgnDApg?t=1877)
 - "The two most sophisticated projects we have going on in the world right now, are both Clojure projects, on purpose.
 Because we think this is the only way these projects can be done." - Neal Ford
 [https://youtu.be/bxLnpgnDApg?t=1895](https://youtu.be/bxLnpgnDApg?t=1895)
-- "With Clojure you are bringing a gun to a knifefight" - Neal Ford
+- "With Clojure you are bringing a gun to a knife fight" - Neal Ford

  ## Alex Miller